rusticlion/Manastorm/manastorm_codebase_dump.md

 function ManaPool:getToken(tokenType)
     -- Find a free token of the specified type that's not in transition for i, token in ipairs(self.tokens) do
-        if token.type == tokenType and token.state == "FREE" and
+        if token.type == tokenType and token.status == Constants.TokenStatus.FREE and
            not token.returning and not token.inTransition then
-            -- Mark as being used
+            -- Mark as being used (using setState for state machine) token:setState(Constants.TokenStatus.CHANNELED)
-            token.state = "CHANNELED"
             print(string.format("[MANAPOOL] Token %d (%s) reserved for channeling", i, token.type)) return token, i  -- Return token and its index end